feathersui/feathersui-website/docs/haxe-openfl/scroll-bar.md

 ---
-title: How to use the Feathers UI HScrollBar and VScrollBar components
+title: How to use the HScrollBar and VScrollBar components
 sidebar_label: HScrollBar / VScrollBar
 ---